A-Series-of-Dice-Based-Events/ReignOfWinter/Book 1/Statblocks/README.md

 ### Rokhar Cindren
 - Rokhar is built roughly as a warpriest cleric, has 1 uncommon item (lethargy poison).
 This is to emulate the oil of taggit he has in 1e, GMs who don't want to give access to this poison should find a suitable common substitute.

+### frost Fir
+- The sticky resin ability is largely unchanged from 1e, clumsy seems the most apt condition to give out.
+Sickened would work more out of the box but an exception would be made to allow for eating and drinking while affected.
+In the interest of not making new special rules for conditions I went with clumsy instead.